Gusaroo/tuna/index.md

 -Control center (Similar to what is found on iOS)

--A setting app
+-A settings app

 # Recommended apps

 Here's a few apps we recommend you use Tuna with

--Onboard (An onscreen keyboard)
+-Onboard (Onscreen keyboard)
+-Waydroid (Run android apps on Linux)
 -Firefox (You know what it is)
--
--
--
+-Geary (Email client)
+-Gnome Photos (Photo manager)